pretis/flexpret/README.md

 ```

 which also lets you copy the command to your clipboard.
 A selection of interfaces are available in the `./sdk/cmake/utils/fpga-interface` folder.
 Feel free to add your favorite program.

+The baudrate cannot be overriden by the user because it is part of FlexPRET's hardware configuration.

 # Troubleshooting